'Don't be a tough guy': Trump's extraordinary letter to Erdogan

 "Dear Mr. President," the Oct.
 9 letter began, "Let's work out a good deal!
 You don't want to be responsible for slaughtering thousands of people, and I don't want to be responsible for destroying the Turkish economy — and I will."

-He then referenced economic sanctions his administration used on the country to push for the release of an American pastor who'd been locked up in Turkey, calling it "a little sample" of what could be in store.
+Trump then referred to economic sanctions his administration used on the country to push for the release of an American pastor who'd been locked up in Turkey, calling it "a little sample" of what could be in store.

 "I have worked hard to solve some of your problems.
 Don't let the world down.
 You can make a great deal," Trump wrote, asserting that the commander of the Kurdish forces is "willing to negotiate with you."